eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 This role can be assumed by different types of organisation:

-- Some Rulebooks already have been defined by the European Commission, in consultation with the European Digital Identity Cooperation Group (EDIGC).
+- Some Rulebooks already have been defined by the European Commission, in consultation with the European Digital Identity Cooperation Group (EDICG).
 This concerns the [PID Rulebook](./annexes/annex-3/annex-3.01-pid-rulebook.md) and the [mDL Rulebook](./annexes/annex-3/annex-3.02-mDL-rulebook.md) in Annex 3 of the ARF.